 He is not saying this family-like kingdom will be the whole human race.
-He speaks of loving enemies, thinking well of those who hate; which is why he sees the formation of the family of God dividing and causing conflict
+He speaks of loving enemies, thinking well of those who hate; which is why he sees the formation of the family of God dividing and causing conflict -

 Do you think I came to bring peace on earth?
 No, I tell you, but division.
 52 From now on there will be five in one family divided against each other, three against two and two against three.
-53 They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against daughter-in-law - Lk.12.51.
+53 They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against daughter-in-law and daughter-in-law against mother-in-law - Lk.12.51.